NiccoloAbate/DelayCat/README.md

 [Performance Analysis](https://github.com/NiccoloAbate/DelayCat/tree/main/performance)

 # Builds
-Builds of the plugin are available in the builds/ directory (with the exception of the packaged installers) or available at the following direct download links.
+Builds of the plugin are available in the builds/ directory and/or available at the following direct download links.
 Note that the code is not signed.

 Windows:
 [VST2/.dll](https://drive.google.com/uc?export=download&id=1YTLBRWWhTi1gDFs13-AsPPnAirbg-tBU),